ietf-wg-cellar/matroska-specification/iana_matroska_ids.md

 Given the scarcity of the one-octet Element IDs, they should only be created to save space for elements found many times in a file
 (for example, within a BlockGroup or Chapters).
 The four-octet Element IDs are mostly for synchronization of large elements.
-They should only be used for such high level elements.
+They should only be used for such high-level elements.
 Elements that are not expected to be used often should use three-octet Element IDs.

 Elements found in (#historic-deprecated-elements) have an assigned Matroska Element ID for historical reasons.